 This game helps students to enjoy reviewing vocabulary related to mitosis, meiosis and fertilization.
 Each card in the deck has a target vocabulary word and two related taboo words that the student may not use as he/she gives clues so the other students in his/her small group can guess the target word.
 Many students have trouble learning the substantial new vocabulary required for biology, and this game lets students have fun while reinforcing their understanding of key terms.

-This discussion/worksheet activity contains five episodes that can be used to reinforce understanding of genetic principles and the relevance of genetics to everyday life.
-Each episode focuses on different fundamental genetics concepts, including Punnett squares, codominance, incomplete dominance, sex-linked inheritance, test cross, polygenic inheritance and the interacting effects of genes and the environment on phenotypic characteristics,.
-You can use all five episodes or use just the specific episodes that help students to understand the specific topics you want to review.
+This minds-on discussion/worksheet activity contains four episodes that can be used to reinforce understanding of principles of genetics and the relevance of genetics to everyday life.
+Each episode focuses on important genetics concepts, including Punnett squares, co-dominance, incomplete dominance, sex-linked inheritance, test cross, polygenic inheritance, and the interacting effects of genes and the environment on phenotypic characteristics.
+You can use all four episodes or just the specific episodes that help students understand the specific topics you want to teach.